akm-engineer/mern-deploy-movie-app/README.md

 ## Admin Panel
 This homepage provides an overview of our platform, displaying key metrics such as the total number of uploaded movies, the overall count of registered users, and the number of reviews contributed by authorized users.
 Additionally, it features a comprehensive list of all uploaded movies, allowing administrators to designate them as either public or private.
 Private movies are exclusively accessible to admin users.
 Users can easily edit movie details, ensuring accurate information, and remove any irrelevant movies through the deletion functionality.
 Furthermore, on the right side of the homepage, users can find a section highlighting the top-rated movies.
 These rankings are determined based on the number of reviews submitted by users, providing a glance at the most highly regarded films on the platform.
+Users have the flexibility to personalize their experience on the platform by changing the theme according to their preferences.
+This feature enables users to customize the visual appearance of the interface, allowing them to select a theme that aligns with their preferred color scheme or aesthetic.
+Whether opting for a dark mode for reduced eye strain in low-light conditions or choosing a light theme for a brighter look, users can tailor the platform's appearance to enhance usability and suit their individual preferences.
 ![admin-panel](https://github.com/akm-engineer/mern-deploy-movie-app/assets/118009781/c7c7c17f-eb9e-4e4a-b7dd-77f47fc9c93d)